 …

-C.Business Relation Team Services
+C.Business Relations Coordinator (BRC) Services

-The VR Business Relations Team is responsible for the delivery of all VR business services, including outreach, consultation, technical assistance, and training to support job placement and job retention for individuals with disabilities.
-Members of the VR Business Relations Team include state office program specialists, regional business relations coordinators, employment assistance specialists, and outreach service and coordination (OSC) teams.
+The Business Relations Coordinator (BRC) serves as the regional lead and primary business consultant for VR business services, providing outreach, consultation, technical assistance, and training to support job placement and job retention for individuals with disabilities.
+The BRC collaborates with VR counselors to coordinate services that support customer employment goals.

 PROCEDURES

 TWC-VR Staff Procedures

-All TWC-VR staff members have a role in cultivating relationships with businesses, as well as referring to and consulting with the BRT.
+All TWC-VR staff members have a role in cultivating relationships with businesses, as well as referring to and consulting with the BRC.

-Workforce Solutions Offices

-The 28 Workforce Boards and over 170 Workforce Solutions Offices in the State of Texas offer a single point of contact for both the business community and those seeking employment.
-Services provided by Boards and Workforce Solutions Offices include employer services, WIOA youth and adult services, veteran services, job seeker resources and training, and labor market information.

-TWC-VR and Workforce Solutions Office staff are strongly encouraged to partner to expand training and opportunities for job seekers and employers.
-By leveraging services and programs together, the customer, TWC-VR, and the workforce system win.

-VR staff are to follow the local process when referring VR customers to Workforce Solutions offices for services.
-A service record to Workforce Solutions must be issued by a member of the VR team.
-When creating a service record, staff must use "Arranged" as the payment method.
-VR staff and Workforce Solutions staff are to remain in communication to ensure services are provided.
-TWC-VR Staff Learning Opportunities
+Referrals for BRC Services

+When a customer is referred for BRC services, the VR counselor should staff the case with the Regional BRC to determine appropriateness, including confirming the customer has an active employment goal and is prepared to participate in job search activities.
+Appropriateness includes confirming the customer is marked as job ready in ReHabWorks (RHW), along with resume development, transportation planning, accommodation considerations, WorkInTexas (WIT) registration, and coordination with Workforce Solutions when applicable.
+Once staffed, a BRC Service Record must be issued, with services documented through appropriate case notes.
+TWC VR Staff Learning Opportunities

 TWC-VR staff must have knowledge and expertise in the labor market and the needs and expectations of business.
 TWC-VR offers a variety of supports for the field:

 Training: Training opportunities are available through TWC Training and Development such as the Dual Customer Training available to TWC-VR staff to increase their knowledge, awareness, and understanding of serving the business community as another VR customer.
 The training teaches TWC-VR staff how to develop effective business relations, conduct outreach and marketing activities, and recommend appropriate accommodations for customers.
 TWC-VR staff may also work alongside their Regional BRC to build their awareness and confidence in this area.